 Report: Microsoft responds to Amazon Echo, Google Home with “HomeHub”

-Software approach would make Cortana available from the Windows lock screen and provide other smart-home features.
+Software approach would make Cortana available from the lock screen and provide other smart-home features.

 In response to the unexpected popularity of Amazon’s Alexa devices, Google felt compelled to develop Google Home.
 There have also been rumors about a stand-alone Apple Siri device.
 I’ve been waiting for a Microsoft response; apparently there already is one.